OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-05-05-cool-and-persistent.md

 * Full night of rest
 * Morning walk + cocktail recipes (I have all menu ones memorized and have another 15 classics memorized)
-* Completed my first Muscle-Ups ever (completed 4 total non-consecutive ones... quite a few failures which is great); working on holding handstands & L-sits for longer time; I'm more than halfway to a planche (doing it with my legs tucked in now); finally, the Front Lever will be my hardest movement to work on.
-I need to strengthen my elbows and locking them out to stay straight
+* Completed my first Muscle-Ups ever (completed 4 total non-consecutive ones... quite a few failures which is great); working on holding handstands & L-sits for a longer time; I'm more than halfway to a planche (doing it with my legs tucked in now); finally, the Front Lever will be my hardest movement to work on.
+I need to strengthen my elbows and lock them out to stay straight
 * Ran 3mi (too fast -- 8:15min/mi pace wears me out) -- saw some cute girl with [Little Mermaid] red hair while running and told her she was cute.
 Saw her later when I stopped at the park for some water.
 Our interaction was a little awkward, but I can tell she liked me.
 She was less cute up close, so I made an excuse for myself and didn't push the interaction forward.
 She hinted that she goes every day to the park, so we'll see.
 Nonetheless, she was nice, and she helped make my day a little.
 * Working computer job a bit
 * Going to bar crawl later -- I am not staying out late nor overdrinking.
 Just taking some time to meet some new people and see new places.
 It'll give me a chance to dress cool